Kart circuit: Indoor

 Normally for casual racers, the indoor circuits can be in any closed space (often old factories), sometimes with a short outdoor section to add interest.
 Normally they have their own fleet of Go-karts or micro karts, chosen more for economy than out-and-out speed.

 In Europe, indoor karting is where most people will sample their first time in a kart.
 Indoor karting exploded across the UK in the 1990s and had a similar impact in European countries such as France and Belgium.
 It has made a lesser impact in the United States.
 Indoor karting still offers a competitive experience for all levels of racers.

-The world longest indoor circuit, the Highway Kart Racing GmbH, 1,600 meters, is located in Dortmund, Germany.
+The world's longest indoor circuit, the Highway Kart Racing GmbH, 1,600 meters, is located in Dortmund, Germany.

 Others

 In this category fall the dirt-tracks, oval tracks and ice rinks.

 Locations

 Karting is international and most countries have kart specific racing circuits.
 Notable examples are included below.